twonas/twona-api-docs/events/README.md

 ## Get all Events

-Return the list of all events.
+Get all the events in the organization.

 ### Request